Understanding and Utilizing Lean and Six Sigma in the Histology Laboratory (Online CE Course)

 • Negative Team Interactions

-• Organizational culture identifies ONLY the levels of management and to whom each employee reports to.
+• True or False: Organizational culture identifies only the levels of management and to whom each employee reports to.

-• A prominent characterisitic of a Lean-Six Sigma organization's culture is a unifying goal of focus on the customer.
+• True or False: A prominent characteristic of a Lean Six Sigma organization's culture is a unifying goal of focusing on the customer.

 • Application of Lean Processing to the Histology Laboratory